 Besides the usual blur and virtual background effects, the Visual Effects extension also lets you add a bunch of other effects to you as well as your background.
 You can choose any one of the following options – Blur, Bubbles, Contrast, Cube, 3D Movie, Donation, Flip, Freeze, Inverse, Insane, Rainbow, Pixelate, Soft Focus, Text Display, Face filters.

 Among the ones mentioned above, we suggest you try 3D Movie, Freeze, Rainbow, Pixelate, Text Display, Soft Focus, Contrast, and Face Filters.
 We’ve tried a bunch of them ourselves and they’re fun to use and easy to apply.

 What we found: Although most of these effects are a fun way to express yourself in meetings, there’s this one thing we don’t like about them.
 It’s the fact that when you apply any of these effects, the extension applies it to the whole camera-input instead of just your background.
 Unfortunately, even your face is now modified with the selected effect, giving you an excuse to not use them for long.

-Can you expect Google Meet effects to be available natively in the future?
+Can you expect Google Meet to roll out custom backgrounds?